 In the smart metering scenario, meters are reporting their collected data to the server in a predefined frequency.
 If it is decided to change the frequency, the server will have to change the policy to every meter by unicast manner.
 It’s preferred that the system may utilize the broadcast or multicast mechanism to send out the configuration message to all the eligible devices at one time to save the network resources.

-Source
+13.14.2 Source

-REQ-2015-0557R01-Use Case multicast using group
+Not applicable

-Actors
+13.14.3 Actors